jimeh/common-flow/common-flow.md

   in to the master branch.
 - New releases are created by committing a version bump commit directly to the master branch, and then tagging that commit with the version.
-- Maintenance branches are updated by manually merging and/or back-porting relevant change branches in to them.
+- Maintenance branches are updated by cherry picking relevant changes if possible, otherwise use a change branch created from the maintenance branch, and have the pull request target the maintenance branch instead of the master branch.

 Git Common-Flow Specification (Common-Flow)
 -------------------------------------------